 (b) Developed Resources: Resources that are surveyed, and their quality and quantity have been determined for utilization.

 (c) Stock: Resources that have been surveyed, but cannot be used due to lack of technology.

-(d) Reserves: Resources that have been surveyed and we can use them with present technology but their use has not been started are known as Reserves.
-Example: the water in the dams, forests etc.
+(d) Reserves: Resources that have been surveyed and can be used with present technology but whose use has not been started are known as Reserves.
+Example: the water in the dams, forests, etc.

 Development of Resources

 Resources are vital for human survival.
 It was believed that resources are free gifts of nature, so, human beings used them indiscriminately, and this has led to the following major problems: